frossm/rpncalc/mdbook/src/Chapters/HighLevelUsage.md

 As of version 5, scientific notation is supported.
 You can enter in values with the format `1.2345E18` and it will be saved as a value in the stack.
 There are a few areas where it's not 100% supported (i.e. NumOps at the time of this writing) but just about everything will work with it.

+### Percent Entry

+As of version 5.4.0, a number, followed by a `%` can be entered.
+This will be divided by 100 prior to being added onto the stack.
+This will work with both negative numbers and scientific notation.

 ## Operands, Numbers, and Commands

-Numbers, whether decimal or fractions, can be entered on the command line and they get added to the stack.
-That's fairly self explanatory.
+Numbers, whether decimal or fractions, can be entered on the command line, and they get added to the stack.
+That's fairly self-explanatory.

 Operands perform basic match functions on those numbers.